sangyx/gtrick/README.md

 # gtrick: Bag of Tricks for Graph Neural Networks.

 gtrick is an easy-to-use Python package collecting tricks for Graph Neural Networks.
-We test and provide powerful tricks to boost your models' performance.
+It tests and provides powerful tricks to boost your models' performance.

 Trick is all you need!([Chinese Introduction](https://zhuanlan.zhihu.com/p/508876898))